eunicecallueng/Wireshark-Issue-Simulations/01-packet-loss/README.md

 ## Simulation Steps

-1. I opened **Clumsy** as an administrator and set the filter to `ip.DstAddr == 1.1.1.1` to ensure I only messed with my traffic going to Cloudflare.
+1. I opened **Clumsy** as an administrator and set the filter to `outboound and ip.DstAddr == 8.8.8.8` to ensure I only messed with my traffic going tp 8.8.8.8

 2. I turned on **Lag** and set it to `500ms`, and enabled **Drop** with a `20%` chance.